databendlabs/databend/docs/doc/14-sql-commands/00-ddl/20-table/90-alter-table-column.md

 - Only a constant value can be accepted as a default value when adding a new column.
 If a non-constant expression is used, an error will occur.
 - Adding a stored computed column with ALTER TABLE is not supported yet.
 - When you change the data type of a table's columns, there's a risk of conversion errors.
 For example, if you try to convert a column with text (String) to numbers (Float), it might cause problems.
+- When you set a masking policy for a column, make sure that the data type (refer to the parameter *arg_type_to_mask* in the syntax of [CREATE MASKING POLICY](../102-mask-policy/create-mask-policy.md)) defined in the policy matches the column.
 :::

 ## Examples